alexgibs/cfnstyle/README.md

           Ref: VPCIGW
     ```

+  <a name="resources--prefer-replacing-updates"></a><a name="6.5"></a>
+  - [6.5](#resources--prefer-replacing-updates) Prefer AutoScaling Group Replacing Updates over Rolling Updates.

+    > Why?
+Replacing updates follow the model of creating the new resource before deleting the old.
+Rolling updates delete the existing instances before creating new ones.
+This results in the need to perform the rolling update in reverse in order to roll back on failure.
+Replacing updates allow for quicker rollback and are safer, they should always be used unless there is a specific need for rolling updates.

+    ```yaml
+    # bad
+    WebappAutoScalingGroup:
+      Type: AWS::AutoScaling::AutoScalingGroup
+      UpdatePolicy:
+        AutoScalingRollingUpdate:
+          MinInstancesInService: 1
+          MaxBatchSize: 2
+          WaitOnResourceSignals: true
+          PauseTime: PT15M
+      Properties:
+        ...

+    # good
+    WebappAutoScalingGroup:
+        Type: AWS::AutoScaling::AutoScalingGroup
+        UpdatePolicy:
+          AutoScalingReplacingUpdate:
+            WillReplace: true
+        Properties:
+          ...
+    ```

+  <a name="resources--avoid-desired-capacity"></a><a name="6.6"></a>
+  - [6.6](#resources--avoid-desired-capacity) Avoid setting a desired capacity on a load-based scaling AutoScaling Group.

+    > Why?
+When an AutoScaling Group is set to dynamically scale based on load, scales the group by modifying the desired capacity.
+If you have specified a desired capacity in your CloudFormation template, a scaling action is essentially performing an out-of-band change to the resource.

+    If you must use a desired capacity along with scaling metrics, and you have also set an UpdatePolicy, you should set IgnoreUnmodifiedGroupSizeProperties to true.

+    ```yaml
+    # bad
+    WebappAutoScalingGroup:
+      Type: AWS::AutoScaling::AutoScalingGroup
+      UpdatePolicy:
+        AutoScalingRollingUpdate:
+          MinInstancesInService: 1
+          MaxBatchSize: 2
+          WaitOnResourceSignals: true
+          PauseTime: PT15M
+      Properties:
+        ...

+    # good
+    WebappAutoScalingGroup:
+        Type: AWS::AutoScaling::AutoScalingGroup
+        UpdatePolicy:
+          AutoScalingReplacingUpdate:
+            WillReplace: true
+        Properties:
+          ...
+    ```

+## Outputs

+  <a name="outputs--export-names"></a><a name="7.1"></a>
+  - [7.1](#outputs--export-names) Use a dynamic value in stack export names.

+    > Why?
+Export names are unique per account per region.
+In order to promote template re-use, add a dynamic value to your export name.

+    ```yaml
+    # bad
+    PublicSubnet1:
+      Description: Public Subnet 1
+      Value: !Ref PublicSubnet1
+      Export:
+        Name: !Sub public-subnet1

+    # good
+    PublicSubnet1:
+      Description: Public Subnet 1
+      Value: !Ref PublicSubnet1
+      Export:
+        Name: !Sub ${Environment}-public-subnet1 # Environment refers to a parameter e.g. 'prod'

+    # good
+    PublicSubnet1:
+      Description: Public Subnet 1
+      Value: !Ref PublicSubnet1
+      Export:
+        Name: !Sub ${AWS::StackName}-public-subnet1
+    ```

 ## Stack Architecture

-  <a name="architecture--nesting"></a><a name="7.1"></a>
+  <a name="architecture--nesting"></a><a name="8.1"></a>
-  - [7.1](#architecture--nesting) Nesting stacks should be avoided unless data needs to be passed both ways between the child and the parent stack.
+  - [8.1](#architecture--nesting) Nesting stacks should be avoided unless data needs to be passed both ways between the child and the parent stack.

     > Why?
 CloudFormation will honour dependency ordering when data is passed to a child stack via parameters and retrieved from the nested stack via Fn::GetAtt.
 This cannot be done with cross stack referencing.

-  <a name="architecture--import-export"></a><a name="7.2"></a>
+  <a name="architecture--import-export"></a><a name="8.2"></a>
-  - [7.2](#architecture--import-export) Cross stack referencing via import/export values should be used when referencing data is only required in one direction.
+  - [8.2](#architecture--import-export) Cross stack referencing via import/export values should be used when referencing data is only required in one direction.
 Do not explicitly pass in a value created by one stack to another stack.
 E.g. Do not pass in the id of a security group created in Stack1 as a parameter to Stack2.

     > Why?
 When referencing a value from one stack to another (and not visa-versa), import/export values should always be preferred.
 CloudFormation handles the dependency ordering for you.

-  <a name="architecture--cofig-stack-pattern"></a><a name="7.2"></a>
+  <a name="architecture--cofig-stack-pattern"></a><a name="8.3"></a>
-  - [7.2](#architecture--config-revealer-stack-pattern) The config revealer stack pattern involves a single stack used as a configuration source.
+  - [8.3](#architecture--config-stack-pattern) The config stack pattern involves a single stack used as a configuration source.
 This stack is used to export configuration values that will then be imported by other stacks.
 This is particularly useful for resource name values or other external configuration items.
 A single AWS::CloudFormation::WaitConditionHandle resource can be created as a dummy resource to allow the template to validate and the stack to create.

     > Why?
 With large environments containing many stacks, it can become difficult to track where values are being set, particularly when parameters are being passed down through multiple levels of nested stacks.
 Exporting these values from a single stack allows you to use the cloudformation.ListExports() api call to see all values in a single place.
 The cloudformation.ListImports() api call allows you to see where the exports have been imported.

+    ```yaml
+    # config-stack example:
+    Parameters:
+      ResourcePrefix:
+        Type: String
+      Environment:
+        Type: String
+        Default: prod

+    Resources:
+      # CloudFormation requires minimum of one resource in order to launch a stack.
+      NullResource:
+        Type: AWS::CloudFormation::WaitConditionHandle

+    Outputs:
+      ResourcePrefix:
+        Description: Prefix for all resources created in this environment.
+        Value: !Sub ${Environment}-${ResourcePrefix}
+        Export:
+          Name: !Sub ${Environment}-resource-prefix

+    ##############
+    # Template importing config-stack values:
+    Parameters:
+      BucketName:
+        Type: String

+    Resources:
+      S3Bucket:
+        Type: AWS::S3::Bucket
+        Properties:
+          BucketName:
+            Fn::ImportValue:
+              !Sub ${Environment}-${BucketName}
+    ```

 ## Attribution